DIY wedding inspiration and ideas for a rustic barn wedding.

 They were delish and enjoyed by all.

-There was only one bridesmaid, my younger daughter, Mandy and the best man was Roger’s best friend, Michael.
+There was only one bridesmaid, my younger and the best man was a friend of my son-in-law.

 Planning a wedding took a lot of time and effort, but in the end…was worth every minute.
-The day was everything Kelly and Roger wanted… a party that was wedding themed, nothing fancy or traditional.
+The day was everything they wanted… a party that was wedding themed, nothing fancy or traditional.
 As one of my friends said, she did it just like you… in her own style. :-)

-Thanks to Beth Mooney for making this video.
+Thanks to Beth M. for making this video.

-On Monday, Ed and I headed to Pennsylvania to visit my sisters for a few days and to attend another wedding of one of our younger daughter’s friends.
+On Monday, Ed and I headed to Pennsylvania for a few days and to attend another wedding of one of our younger daughter’s friends.
 The festivities for this wedding started on Thursday night in center city Philadelphia.

 On Saturday after the second wedding in a week, we left Philadelphia and headed to the shore for two days.
 Friends of ours have a home in Stone Harbor, NJ and they invited us to spend the weekend there with them.
 It was nice to sit on the beach with a book and just relax after going non-stop for the past two weeks.